 - Student Life

-In addition to our rigorous K-8 curriculum, we provide a daycare and before and after school care facility.
+In addition to our rigorous K-8 curriculum, we provide an early learning center (ages 3-5) and before and after school care facility.
 We supplement the curriculum with grants from various organizations.
 Target, Best Buy, Blue Cross, Nebraska Arts Council and many other organizations have provided funding for a yearly musical production, multi-media equipment, classroom curriculum supplies and supplementary programs.
 We collaborate with Alegent Health, UNO Psychology Department, Creighton University OISSE and Creighton Prep to provide services to our students.
-Students participate in local competitions.
-Recently, we had winners in the 6th grade math competition, writing contests and 1st place in the Archdiocesan Spelling Bee.